Malir Town: 2001

 Malir Town was formed and was subdivided into 8 union councils.

 2011

 In 2011, the system was disbanded but remained in place for bureaucratic administration until 2015, when the Karachi Metropolitan Corporation system was reintroduced.

 On 11 July 2011, Sindh Government restored Malir District again.

 The town system was disbanded in 2011.

 2015

 In 2015, Malir Town was re-organized as part of Karachi Malir District.

+2022

+Under the Sindh Local Government Act, 2021, the Sindh government reorganized the administrative structure of Karachi by replacing the previous seven District Municipal Corporations (DMCs) with 26 towns, each governed by its own Town Municipal Committee (TMC).
+As a result of this reform, Malir District was divided into three towns: